 Q7.
-How long is a burn ban in effect?
+How long is are burn restrictions in effect?

-A. A burn ban is only in effect for seven days if initial documentation is signed only by a principal executive officer of the county or city commission in the absence of a majority of commission members.
+A. A burn restriction is only in effect for seven days if initial documentation is signed only by a principal executive officer of the county or city commission in the absence of a majority of commission members.
 It may not be continued or renewed for a period in excess of seven days except by or with the consent of the governing board of the county or city.

-A burn ban/fire restrictions should be rescinded when fire danger conditions have improved and/or previously diminished fire response capabilities have been restored.
+Burn restrictions should be rescinded when fire danger conditions have improved and/or previously diminished fire response capabilities have been restored.
 Consultation with appropriate local, state and federal partners is recommended.
 At a minimum they should be rescinded at the end of the fire season and be revisited the following year and appropriate outreach conducted.